Jesse Owens: 1936 Berlin Summer Olympics

-Owens ran his first race on Day 2 of the Olympics (August 2).
-That day, He ran in the first (10:30 a.m.) and second (3:00 p.m.) qualifying rounds for the 100-meter final.
-He tied the Olympic and world record in the first race and broke them in the second race, but the new time was not recognized, because it was wind-assisted.
+Owens ran his first race on August 2.
+He ran in the first (10:30 a.m.) and second (3:00 p.m.) qualifying rounds.
+He tied the Olympic and world record in the first race and broke them in the second race, but this was wind-assisted.
 Later the same day, Owens's African-American team-mate Cornelius Johnson won gold in the high jump final (which began at 5:00 p.m.) with a new Olympic record of 2.03 meters.
-Hitler did not publicly congratulate any of the medal winners this time; even so, the communist New York City newspaper the Daily Worker claimed Hitler received all the track winners except Johnson and left the stadium as a "deliberate snub" after watching Johnson's winning jump.
+Hitler did not publicly congratulate any of the medal winners; even so, the communist New York City newspaper the Daily Worker claimed Hitler received all the track winners except Johnson and left the stadium in a "deliberate snub" after watching Johnson's winning jump.
 Hitler was subsequently accused of failing to acknowledge Owens (who won gold medals on August 3, 4 (two), and 9) or shake his hand.
 Owens responded to these claims at the time:

 Hitler had a certain time to come to the stadium and a certain time to leave.
 It happened he had to leave before the victory ceremony after the 100 meters [race began at 5:45 p.m.].
 But before he left I was on my way to a broadcast and passed near his box.
 He waved at me and I waved back.
 I think it was bad taste to criticize the "man of the hour" in another country.

-In an article dated August 4, 1936, the African-American newspaper editor Robert L. Vann describes witnessing Hitler "salute" Owens for having won gold in the 100 m sprint (August 3):
+In an article dated August 4, 1936, African-American newspaper editor Robert L. Vann described witnessing Hitler "salute" Owens for having won gold in the 100 m sprint (August 3):

 And then ... wonder of wonders ...
 I saw Herr Adolph [sic] Hitler, salute this lad.
 I looked on with a heart which beat proudly as the lad who was crowned king of the 100 meters event, get an ovation the like of which I have never heard before.
 I saw Jesse Owens greeted by the Grand Chancellor of this country as a brilliant sun peeped out through the clouds.
 I saw a vast crowd of some 85,000 or 90,000 people stand up and cheer him to the echo.

 Owens salutes the American flag after winning the long jump at the 1936 Summer Olympics.
 (L–R) Naoto Tajima, Owens, Luz Long.